15 Fabulous IKEA Play Kitchen Hacks

-Since IKEA introduced the DUKTIG play kitchen, customers have brainstormed ways to hack and customize this Plain Jane item into something with more personality and charm.
-The tweaks these parents have made are doable for even DIY beginners and, I think you'll agree, make these little plays kitchens even more special for their kids.
+Since IKEA introduced the DUKTIG play kitchen, customers have brainstormed ways to hack and customize this Plain Jane item into something with more personality and charm —like, you know, a full-sized kitchen might have.
+The tweaks these parents have made are doable for even DIY beginners and, I think you’ll agree, make these little plays kitchens even more special for their kids.

-I think a lot of people would use this child's kitchen as inspiration for a real-life, adult-size kitchen remodel.
-It's that good, with its pale green paint and leather handles.
+We think a lot of people would use this child’s kitchen as inspiration for a real-life, adult-size kitchen remodel.
+It’s that good, with its pale green paint, penny tile backsplash and leather handles.
 Another great example from Hello Hello.

 Above, Little Village painted a DUKTIG a mint green then covered the backsplash with vintage wallpaper backsplash.
 New pink ceramic knobs cap off the look.

 The pop of bright turquoise paint, stained top and retro-style wallpaper (also by IKEA) all make for a cute mid-century modern play kitchen from Little Years.